Acceptable Computer Use Policy for Students

 Drake’s goal is to support academic needs at a reasonable cost in money and staff time.
 Accordingly,

-- A disk quota of 250 megabytes is allocated (enough room for hundreds of messages and some multimedia files).
-A warning will be sent to student when the limit is approached, and if necessary, messages will be deleted to bring the account under the limit.
-Space used can be checked in the blueView Collaboration Suite webmail client by looking at the visual gauge immediately below the user's name on the webmail screen.
+2. A disk quota of 50 gigabytes is allocated (enough room for thousands of emails).
+A warning will be sent to student when the limit is approached, and when it is reached, the mailbox will not be able to receive any messages.
+Space used can be checked in the options area of Office 365 webmail.

 Drake Website Policies

-The full Web policy is at /it/policies/webpolicies.html.
+The full Web policy is at dts.drake.edu/wp-content/uploads/sites/2/2010/12/webpolicy_v2_8.pdf.
 The Web Policy Committee has responsibility for monitoring compliance with policy when it receives reports or complaints about possible breaches.